 The cowboys of Louisiana have a unique set of challenges unlike their counterparts in the West.
 Bayou cowboys in southern Lousiana have adapted to the region's swamps and dense marshes.
 They use longer reins to manage horses to avoid kicks from horses moving out of swampy terrain.
 Their horses have a better a stronger resistance to mosquitoes.
 In Northern Louisiana, cowboys are just as tough.
 They've learned how to cultivate their cattle operations in a piney landscape.
 Lousiana also has a number of rodeos throughout the year, including the Angola Rodeo, where prisoners ride the bulls.

 There are many more regions in the United States where authentic cowboys live off the land, care for their animals and enjoy an evening at the rodeo to show off their skills.
-These pockets of the true country life can be found from Florida to California and throughout the rich heartland in states like Nebraska.
+These pockets of the true country life can be found from New York to California and throughout the rich heartland in states like Nebraska.
 So next time you are looking for a reason to get back to your roots, look outside the big city life.
 You might be surprised what you find nearby.